-Russia is known for its great culture, world-class museums, and is home to some of the world’s most charming cities.
-Life for expats in Russia is generally comfortable, with groceries and utility bills remaining relatively inexpensive even in major cities such as Moscow.
+Russia is known for its great culture and world-class museums and is home to some of the world’s most charming cities.
+Life for expats in Russia is generally comfortable, with groceries and utility bills remaining relatively inexpensive, even in major cities such as Moscow.
 Outside of the major metropolitan areas, prices are even cheaper, with lower bills for food and transportation.

 Considering making your new home in Russia?
 Read on to find out just where to live.

 Most expats move to Russia to take up senior management positions.
 They prefer the cities so they can benefit from higher salaries, and career packages there often come with accommodation, insurance and other comforts.
 So what cities are the most preferred destinations?
 Here are the five top contenders:

 Moscow is one of Russia’s most ancient cities.
 If you love culture and history, you’ll be spoiled for choice with the abundance of world-famous sites to visit, such as the Kremlin and the Kolomenskoe museum, where the unique Russian style is original and exceptional.

 Moscow is also a city that never sleeps – you’ll be able to buy or order any service 24/7, and the city boasts excellent travel connections and a low cost of living.
 Moving to Moscow from the UK provides opportunities for career advancements and high salaries.